eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 ### OAuth
-OAuth authentication part has 2 main flows  - internal  and using external broker.
+OAuth authentication part has 2 main flows  - internal or using external brokering mechanism.
 So, there is 2 main OAuth API implementations - **org.eclipse.che.security.oauth.EmbeddedOAuthAPI** and **org.eclipse.che.multiuser.keycloak.server.oauth2.DelegatedOAuthAPI**.